-The dreaded hair loss that we all experience with Lupus.
+The dreaded Lupus and hair loss we all experience with Lupus.

-It sucks so much to see your hair fall out while you shower, run your fingers through your hair, or even brush it.
+It’s so agonizing to see your hair fall out while you shower, run your fingers through your hair, or even brush it.
 It got to the point that I didn’t want to brush my hair.
-Don’t worry, I still did though.

-It made me feel ugly, less womanly, and less beautiful.
-I had an epiphany throughout my journey with Lupus.
+It made me feel ugly, less womanly and less beautiful.
+I had an epiphany throughout my journey looking for Lupus hair loss treatments.

 I don’t need to wave the white flag and submit to Lupus because I’ve learned that we can control the severity of our flare-ups and grow our hair back even if it’s from our meds, the sun, or stress.